Margaret Helen Waterfield

-Margaret Helen Waterfield, b.
-1863, d.
-1953 (aged 89), was an English artist best known for her watercolor paintings of flowers and other plants.
+Margaret Helen Waterfield (1863–1953), was an English artist best known for her watercolour paintings of flowers and other plants.
 She became a member of the Society of Women Artists in 1899 and lived in Canterbury, Kent, for several years.
 Her work has been displayed in the Royal Birmingham Society of Artists Gallery and the Walker Art Gallery in Liverpool.

-Origin and Residency
+Early life and work

-In 1863, Margaret was born in Shanklin, England and was one of seven children.
-Margaret lived with her mother and sister in Nackington, where she spent most of her time managing the garden and utilizing it as an outdoor studio for her paintings.
-Soon afterward, her talents were recognized and she began exhibiting her work throughout the country before being elected an Institute of Watercolor Artist associate.
+In 1863, Margaret Helen Waterfield was born in Shanklin, England, one of seven children.
+She lived with her mother and sister in Nackington, where she spent most of her time managing the garden and using it as an outdoor studio for her paintings.

+Waterfield began exhibiting her work throughout the country before being elected an associate of the Royal Institute of Painters in Water Colours.
 She then traveled extensively around Europe, visiting Italy, Switzerland, Austria, Algeria, and across the Mediterranean.

-When her younger brother, Aubrey Waterfield, married Lina Duff Gordon, Margaret resided in their castle at Aula near Florence, where she painted the Tuscan scenery.
-Nevertheless, Nackington is where she lived for most of her life until 1914, when she became preoccupied with World War I women's activities, resulting in disrepair as the house turned into a military hospital.
-Nackington was demolished soon afterward and the site was redeveloped for housing.
-By 1918, she started hunting for land on which to build her own home and had found it adjacent to Port Lympne with a view of Romney Marsh.
-Margaret moved to Aldergate Wood at the age of 57 in 1921 and created a garden that would serve as her residence for the remainder of her life.
+After her younger brother, Aubrey Waterfield, married Lina Duff Gordon, Margaret lived for a time in their castle at Aula near Florence, where she painted the Tuscan scenery.

+By 1914 Waterfield had returned to Nackington.
+She was absorbed by World War I activities, and allowed the house to be turned into a military hospital.
+Nackington was demolished soon after the war and the site was redeveloped for housing.

+In 1918, Waterfield bought land near Port Lympne with a view of Romney Marsh to build her new home.
+She moved to Aldergate Wood at the age of 57 in 1921 and created a new garden there.